SalomePlatform/smesh/doc/salome/gui/SMESH/input/quad_ijk_algo.rst

 	:align: center

 .. centered::
-	"Algorithm generates a structured mesh on complex faces provided that edges are properly discretized"
+	Algorithm generates a structured mesh on complex faces provided that edges are properly discretized

 To get an all-quadrangle mesh you have to carefully define 1D hypotheses on edges of a face.
 To get a **structured** mesh you have to provide